jhoguet/loading-page/src/README.md

 Displaying a loading page for your user while your single page app is loading shouldn't be hard... let [loading-page][1] do the work.

-See it in action in our [sample](https://cdn.rawgit.com/jhoguet/loading-page/master/dist/sample.html?v=sha)...
+See it in action in our [sample](https://cdn.rawgit.com/jhoguet/loading-page/master/dist/sample.html?v=sha) and [advanced-sample](https://cdn.rawgit.com/jhoguet/loading-page/master/dist/advanced-sample.html?v=sha)...

 ### Getting Started